Dependent Origination – The Paticca Samuppada Vibhanga Sutta

 Dependent Origination explains the process of the formation of an ego-personality, a “self,” and the personalization of impersonal worldly events.

-Holding the view that discrete impersonal objects, events, views, and ideas are occurring to “you” or for your benefit or detriment is personalization of impersonal worldly events.
+Holding the view that discrete impersonal objects, events, views, and ideas are occurring to “you” or for your benefit or detriment is the personalization of impersonal worldly events.
 This is “I-making.”

 Recognizing and abandoning the ongoing process of I-making brings the refined mindfulness of an awakened human being.